An0nym0usl/MineAI-teacher-ReadME-public-/README.md

 🤖 What is MineAI?.
 MineAI is a web-based AI assistant designed to help students with homework, research, and learning.
 It combines multiple AI models with real-time web search to provide accurate, up-to-date answers.

-⚠️ Note: The AI interface and responses are in Italian, as MineAI is built for Italian students.
+⚠️ Note: The AI interface and responses are in Italian, as MineAI is built for Italian students, but the language of AI change based on your own (may have some bugs)

 ✨ Features